Scars on 45: Early years (2007 - 2009)

-2010 – present
+2010 – 2020

 On several occasions, the band was poised on the brink of success only to have their hopes for a record deal dashed at the last moment.
 When their song "Beauty's Running Wild" was selected for an extended closing scene of an episode of CSI: New York, they finally had a select amount of money in hand to purchase equipment for recording.
 They also caught the ear of TV music supervisor Alex Patsavas.
 At the time, Patsavas had just entered an agreement with Atlantic Records to acquire her Chop Shop label under which the band is now signed.

 Their EP Give Me Something was released digitally by Chop Shop Records in January 2011, and the physical EP came out in June.
 A video for the single "Give Me Something", produced by DJ Brauner, turned out a bit darker and sadder than originally scripted.
 "The video was weird," explained Bemrose.
 "It tells the tale of young kids that fall in love, going through the years, and at the very end, the old fella walks back to the tree where they'd carved their names, and she's passed away.
 That's not how it was supposed to be.
 There was an old woman cast to play the part, so at the end, both were going to be there and fall in love again, but [the actor] couldn't be bothered to turn up, so we just killed her off."

 On 13 September 2011, the Grey's Anatomy Vol. 4 soundtrack was released featuring "Heart on Fire" as the lead track.
 The song was also used heavily in ABC's TV promotion of the new season, and a music video directed by Jordan Bahat was produced with the band for the ABC Music Lounge.
 In addition to CSI: New York and Grey's Anatomy, they have also had their music featured on TV's One Tree Hill, The Cleaner, Pretty Little Liars, Warehouse 13, Lost Girl, and Supernatural.
 Their second EP with Chop Shop Records, Heart on Fire, debuted on 24 October 2011, as well as the band's cut of the music video, also directed by Bahat.